 “It’s more than digitization, it’s a digital transformation,” says Dimitri Van Nuland, head of development, who leads a team of more than 30 designers.
 “It’s a continuous focus on making things as easy as possible for our fabricators and other customers, getting that customer intimacy as close as possible, and delivering the best possible solution.”

 Bringing this transformation to life is a constant journey, but Reynaers has met a number of their objectives with software from Autodesk.
 The development team creates its design models in both AutoCAD and Autodesk Inventor.
 For certain applications, Inventor creates select parts of the profile automatically to streamline the process.
-Then, to manage each product throughout its life cycle, Reynaers uses a combination of both Fusion Lifecycle and Vault Professional.
+Then, to manage each product throughout its life cycle, Reynaers uses a combination of both Fusion 360 Manage and Vault Professional.

 “For every project we initiate, it starts with a request for development, whether that is a new product range, an extension of an existing product, a thermal calculation or even a BIM model,” Schelfhout says.
-“That is fully integrated with Fusion Lifecycle, so our project management cascades from there.
+“That is fully integrated with Fusion 360 Manage, so our project management cascades from there.
 Technical teams evaluate the request and if it’s accepted, it gets a development number.
 This is automatically communicated to both our ERP system and to Vault, so it’s the same number no matter where you look.”

 This unified source of product information makes it easier to manage the entire process because team leaders or developers or fabricator partners have a complete overview of everything at once.